-The German Academic Exchange Service (DAAD) is one of my longest-standing, most loyal clients.
+The German Academic Exchange Service (DAAD) is one of my longest-standing and most loyal customers.
 DAAD’s headquarters in Bonn and its regional office in Warsaw have been entrusting me with their translations since 2005.
-Thanks to my extensive background in the academic sector, I can provide unparalleled service to this client.

-With a view to getting the Polish version of the site live as soon as possible, the remit was to translate the website’s main pages first, then translate the navigation structure, and then the legal notice together with the privacy and cookie policies as the last stage of the project.
+With a view to getting the Polish version of the site live as soon as possible, the remit was to transcreate the website’s main pages first, then to adapt the navigation structure, and only after that, at the very end of the project, to translate the legal notice together with the privacy and cookie policies.

 I got to work immediately, mindful of the project’s short time frame.

 I created a new project with a translation memory containing all the translation units from previous work done for that particular client.

 By maintaining such a database, I can ensure terminological and phraseological consistency across all related documents.
 When working on a new text, the software automatically suggests previously translated fragments of texts to be reused and helps me keep my translations consistent and accurate.

 I worked methodically through the site’s content, ensuring that each section perfectly mirrored the original German version.